ros2/design/articles/unique_network_flows.md

   }
 ```

-The proposed method `get_network_flow_endpoint()` requires RMW implementations to return NFEs of the associated publisher/subscription.
+The proposed method `get_network_flow_endpoints()` requires RMW implementations to return NFEs of the associated publisher/subscription.
 The data structure of the NFE is specified concretely by the `rmw` layer.

-To reiterate, the NFEs returned by `get_network_flow_endpoint()` for a publisher represents the NFEs created on the publisher-side only.
+To reiterate, the NFEs returned by `get_network_flow_endpoints()` for a publisher represents the NFEs created on the publisher-side only (local).
 It does not contain information about NFEs of matched subscriptions.
-Similarly, the NFEs returned by `get_network_flow_endpoint()` for a subscription has no information about matched publishers.
+Similarly, the NFEs returned by `get_network_flow_endpoints()` for a subscription are localized with no information about matched publishers.

-DDS-based RMW implementations can obtain required information using the DDS-standard `Locator_t` structure when `get_network_flow_endpoint()` is called.
+DDS-based RMW implementations can obtain required information using the DDS-standard `Locator_t` structure when `get_network_flow_endpoints()` is called.

 ### Advantages